- Written by Dr.Mehmet Demircioglu

 Seeing short hairs inside dry scabs can be frightening.
 Commonly, this is not the follicle coming out.
 It is often crust material and the hair shaft shedding while the follicle remains under the skin.

-A true graft loss event is more concerning when there is a small tissue-like piece and fresh bleeding from the spot.
+A true graft loss event is more concerning when a small piece of tissue comes out with fresh bleeding from the spot.
 Even then, one possible lost graft is not the same as losing the transplant.
-The right response is photo review, not panic.
+Use photo review rather than panic.

 The aim is not to avoid washing.
 The plan is to wash correctly.
 Clean healing is better than dirty protection.